-The term "human trafficking" is used in common parlance to describe many forms of exploitation of human beings.
-Human trafficking crimes focus on the act of compelling or coercing a person's labor, services, or commercial sex acts; or using children under the age of 18 for commercial sex acts.
-The coercion can be subtle or overt, physical or psychological, but it must be used to coerce a victim into performing labor, services, or commercial sex acts.
+The term "human trafficking" is used in common parlance to describe different types of human exploitation.
+Human trafficking crimes focus on the act of compelling or coercing a person's labor, services or commercial sex acts, or using children under the age of 18 for commercial sex acts.
+The coercion can be subtle or overt, physical or psychological, but it must be used to coerce a victim into performing labor, services or commercial sex acts.
 The laws against trafficking are rooted in the prohibition against slavery and involuntary servitude guaranteed by the Thirteenth Amendment to the United States Constitution.

-The victims include some of the most vulnerable in society: abused children who’ve run away from home, women with few job skills, immigrants who fear deportation or retaliation against their families overseas if they speak up.
+The victims include some of the most vulnerable in our society: abused children who have run away from home, women with few job skills, or immigrants who fear deportation or retaliation against their families overseas if they speak up.
 For them, there is little hope of escape.

-If the victim is a minor under age 18, force, coercion and deception not required in cases of sex trafficking.
-Human trafficking, in the case of a minor is recruiting, enticing, harboring, transporting, providing, obtaining, or maintaining, another person for the purpose of commercial sexual activities.
+If the victim is a minor under the age of 18, force, coercion and deception are not required in cases of sex trafficking.
+Human trafficking, in the case of a minor is recruiting, enticing, harboring, transporting, providing, obtaining or maintaining another person for the purpose of commercial sexual activities.